damomarco/JHSJapaneseRevision/README.md

     3. Changes its entire background color to a light green or light red, providing an immediate and unmissable visual cue.
 - **Impact:** This change provides clear, instant, and unambiguous feedback, reinforcing learning and improving the overall usability of the activity.

+### 14. Sentence Scramble Drag-and-Drop Fix
+- **Issue:** The drag-and-drop functionality for reordering words in the Sentence Scramble game was unreliable.
+Words would often not drop into the correct position, and visual feedback was inconsistent, making it difficult for users to correct their sentences.
+- **Solution:** The component's drag-and-drop event handling was completely overhauled.
+State management for both the dragged item and the drop target is now handled with `useState` to ensure React re-renders correctly and provides consistent visual cues.
+A faulty `onDragLeave` event handler on the drop container, which was prematurely cancelling the drag operation, was removed.
+These changes make the word reordering feature robust, intuitive, and reliable.

 ## 📝 Content Guidelines

 ### Sentence Scramble Chunking